andac-demir/Caption2Image-with-DCGAN/README.md

   * then, to train the model do: python main.py

-  * to do inference: python main.py --inference "true" --split 2
+  * to do inference over the test data: python main.py --inference "true" --split 2

 ### Network Model
     Based on DC-GAN: